2013 Naxal attack in Darbha valley: Perpetrators and planning

-A Maoist issued a four-page media statement, signed by Gudsa Usendi on behalf of spokesperson for the Dandakaranya Special Zonal Committee, CPI (Maoist), taking full responsibility for the attack, and narrated as the punishment for Salwa Judum founder Mahendra Karma.
+A Maoist issued a four-page media statement, signed by Gudsa Usendi on behalf of spokesperson for the Dandakaranya Special Zonal Committee, CPI (Maoist), taking full responsibility for the attack, and narrated it as the punishment for Salwa Judum founder Mahendra Karma.
 The statement said that Karma was the prime target of the attack along with state Congress leader Nand Kumar Patel.
-Though they expressed regret over the killing of low congress functionaries and other innocents.
+Though they expressed regret over the killing of low Congress functionaries and other innocents.
 The Maoist-Naxalites who carried out the attack were the members of the Dhand Karineya Special Zonal Committee (DKSZC).
 "Pandu", who had taken over as the 'Divisional Commander' of DKSZC after Ganesh Uike was removed, is believed to be the behind the attack.
 The initial firing on the convoy was through country-made weapons and later the Maoists used automatic weapons.
 Eyewitness said that when the Maoists struck, the mobile phones of all leaders were also snatched.
 The attacking Naxalites included a large number of women, and they kept communicating on their wireless sets during the operation.

 Investigators believe the attack was carried out by Maoists belonging to Andhra Pradesh and Odisha, with a small contingent of Maoists from Chhattisgarh in the outer ring.
 Investigations reportedly revealed that a group of 40 to 50 Maoists had been camping in the area near the blast site for five days before the attack.
 They recced the site and also visited the local market several times.
-In the note, the rebels have also put forward seven key demands.
-They demanded to end the Operation Green Hunt and to send back the paramilitary forces from the Dandakaranya region.
-They also want the naxal revolutionaries and "innocent" tribals to be released from jail unconditionally.
+In the note, the rebels also put forward seven key demands.
+They demanded to end the Operation Green Hunt and to withdraw the paramilitary forces from the Dandakaranya region.
+They also demanded the unconditional release of the Naxal revolutionaries and "innocent" tribals from jail.

 Investigators said that after the attack, the Maoists divided themselves into two groups and moved towards Odisha.
 One of the groups was reportedly spotted in Gupteshwar in Koraput.